vaibhavkjo/hacktoberfest21/README.md

 5. Create a pull request to this repository with a description of what you have done.
 6. One of the repository contributors will review and merge if we agree that we would like to include your changes.

+### Areas to Contribute

+You can help contribute in various ways:

+1. Beginner Friendly Repositories: For any of the technical stack, if you come across any repositories which you believe will be a great start for beginners, do add them to the respective tabs(Python, Cloud, Mobile, Frontend, Data Science, Blockchain).
+You can check if the repositories are beginner-friendly if:
+  a.
+They have a good structure for contribution.
+This means code is readable and it is ready for folks to start raising PRs
+  b.
+They are actively responding to issues and merging PRs
+  c.
+If they have a good issues raised

+  If the repository is simple, but has good activity, it is perfect candidate
+3. Blogs: Open Source Friendly: If you have written any blogs on open source contributions,do send them our way and we would love to feature them.
+If you want to directly add it to the repo,follow the steps:
+  1. go to _posts folder
+  2. Convert your blog to markdown
+  3. Add the following on top:

+    `  ---
+      layout: post
+      title:  "Your title"
+      author: "Your name"
+      ---`
+  4. Name your file as `date of publishing-name` for example "2021-10-07-beginners-checklist.md"
+  5. Add it to a separate branch
+  6. And don't forget to add the `hacktoberfest` tag

 ### Local setup

 You will need to install Jekyll on your machine following the instructions on their [website](https://jekyllrb.com/docs/installation/).